What content should be in my résumé?

 How many letters of recommendation are needed and from whom?

-Two online letters of recommendation are required and professional recommendations are expected.
+Two online letters of recommendation are required, and professional recommendations are expected (direct supervisor or manager, not peers, colleagues or family).
 If you are a recent college/university graduate, submit one academic reference and one professional reference.

 What test scores are required?

 Valid GRE scores are required.
 In addition, international applicants must submit valid TOEFL or IELTS scores based on where the bachelor’s degree was completed.

 Departmental merit scholarships and fellowships are competitively awarded.
 All completed applications are considered for admission and departmental awards.

 For further information about financing your USC graduate education, domestic and permanent resident applicants may visit USC Financial Aid at http://financialaid.usc.edu/graduates/graduate-professionals.html.